Day trips

 Zermatt (Switzerland)

 If your glimpse of the Matterhorn from the Aiguille du Midi makes you want to see it close up, it takes around two hours to get there.
-The drive takes you over the dramatic Forclaz pass, through the pretty village of Trient and past the historic towering monasteries and castles of Sion, which are well worth a visit in their own right.
+The drive takes you over the dramatic Forclaz pass, through the pretty village of Trient and past the historic towering monasteries and castles of Sion, which are well worth a visit in their own right – the old town of Sion is a lovely place for lunch

 Zermatt, the picturesque setting of Switzerland’s most famous peak, is accessed by rail only, so you park at Tasch and ride up.
 No matter how many photos you’ve seen, nothing can quite prepare you for the sight of the Matterhorn, it’s truly one of the world’s most unique and beautiful mountains.
 There are lovely paths all around where you can watch the light changing on the twisting granite spire, or for a more relaxing experience, take a cable car up to one of the excellent mountain restaurants

-Yvoire is an exquisite medieval village on the shores of Lac Leman, which has incredible displays of flowers in the summer — see their site for photos.
-It is really lovely but can get very busy on summer weekends, try and visit midweek to appreciate the lovely setting at its best.
-Lake cruises are available including some in a solar powered boat which sounds amazing…
+Yvoire is an exquisite medieval village on the shores of Lac Leman, which has incredible displays of flowers in the summer – see their site for photos.
+It’s gorgeous, but can get very busy on summer weekends – try and visit midweek to appreciate the lovely setting at its best.
+Lake cruises are available including some in a solar powered boat.